 This isn’t just about growing face fur though, it’s a fundraiser.
 All funds will be donated to the Breast Cancer Research Foundation.
 The lofty goal is to raise $5,000, and you can help by sponsoring me.
 Check out my HoNoGroABeMo page where (just about) every day on I post a photo of my progress, and blog entry (which is probably more blog posting than I’ve done in the last year).
 It currently looks like despite all the manly facial hair antics the fundraiser is going to come up short this year, so anything you can do to help would be greatly appreciated.

 Wow.
 Has it really been almost five months?
 Well, I’ve been busy.
-Shortly after my last post I changed jobs, and I’ve been adjusting.
+Shortly after my last post I changed jobs, and I’ve been adjusting. ((The biggest adjustment is probably the commute, which used to be ten minutes each way, and is now over an hour each way.))
 Last week the routine seemed to settle in for the most part, and I’m once again able to make time to write semi-regularly.

 The revisions on Miracles are just about done, after being more or less stalled for way too long.